The "good" Boussinesq equation: a Riemann-Hilbert approach: Numerical example

 \section{Numerical example}

 The functions $X$, $Y$, $s$, $X^{A}$, $Y^{A}$, $s^{A}$, $M$ can all be computed numerically.
 All properties of these functions listed in Sections \ref{specsec} and \ref{Msec} have been verified numerically for various choices of the initial data.
 The aim of this section is to illustrate the behavior of some of these functions as $k \to 0$ for a particular choice of $u_{0}$ and $v_{0}$.
-Our numerics are based on the Julia package ``ApproxFun", allowing for approximations of compactly supported functions to high accuracy.
+Our numerics are based on the Julia package ``ApproxFun" developed by Sheehan Olver (see \texttt{https://github.com/JuliaApproximation/ApproxFun.jl} and \cite{OT2013, OTS2020}).
 For the illustration, we take the following compactly supported initial data $u_{0},v_{0} \in \mathcal{S}(\mathbb{R})$:

-The functions $\alpha_{1}$, $\beta_{1}$, $\gamma_{1}$, $\delta_{1,3}$, $\delta_{2,3}$, and $\delta_{3,3}$ describe the behavior of $X$ as $k \to 0$ (see Proposition \ref{XYat1prop}) and their graphs as functions of $x$ are displayed in Figure \ref{fig: alphatodelta}.
+The functions $\alpha_{1}$, $\beta_{1}$, $\gamma_{1}$, $\delta_{1,1}$, $\delta_{1,2}$, and $\delta_{1,3}$ describe the behavior of $X$ as $k \to 0$ (see Proposition \ref{XYat1prop}) and their graphs as functions of $x$ are displayed in Figure \ref{fig: alphatodelta}.
 We observe that $\alpha_{1}$, $\beta_{1}$, $\gamma_{1}$, and $\delta_{1,j}-1/3$, $j=1,2,3$, have decay as $x \to +\infty$.